Automated-CAD-Scoring-Suite/Automatic-CaScoring-From-Chest-CT/Remote-Communication-Module-3D-Slicer/README.md

 segmentation node, by default uses Image Processing techniques to determine the calcification the calculates their total volume.
 Requires full heart segmentation.

+The image processing option uses image thresholding (>130-160) to find all locations containing calcium in the volume and saving it in a Calcifications volume, we then use it to get two different volume:

+1. Calcifications in the heart's segmentation area, this is done by masking the calcifications using the heart segmentation prediction, so only calcification inside our predicted heart are detected.

+2. Ignoring calcifications in the calcifications volume which are located near known bone masses.

+By adding these two, we create a new volume which accurately locates all calcifications.

 ### Visualize The Heart As A Closed Surface

 Creates a closed surface representation of the calcifications, similar to that of the heart.

+### Use A Deep Learning Model To Find Calcifications

+Using this option utilizes a TensorFlow Deep Learning Model to predict the location of calcifications.

+`There is currently no available demo model with reasonable output for calcifications detection`

+### Use A Separate Process For Intensive Operations

+This option delegates long-running operation to a separate process so that it doesn't block 3D Slicer's UI.

+This is a problem that plagues parts of 3D Slicer as it mainly works in a single-thread so any long-running or CPU intensive operations completely locks out the user from using the ui.

+We choose to use a separate process instead of a second thread for a couple of reasons which are:

+1. Using a different process for CPU-Intensive operations is generally preferred as it is faster than using threads, threads are better suited for I/O operations or any operation that simply involves waiting, since the main operation that we delegate is model prediction which could utilize the CPU heavily, running it in a separate process seemed more practical.

+2. Due to the way 3D Slicer is built, and the fact that it runs on a pre-packaged python version and relies on it heavily to complete various operations (Even though 3D slicer is made using C++), threads are incompatible with it to a certain degree, to be able to use threads certain actions need to be made which could destabilize the application making it more error prone and prevent the usage of some functionalities temporarily, this was a point against using threads even though it's generally easier to use them inside Qt.